Sarah Walsh: Personal life

 Walsh began dating American soccer player Megan Rapinoe in 2009 while they both played for the WPS.
 After approximately five years together, Rapinoe and Walsh ended their relationship in 2013.
+She has since married a woman named Toni Knowlson.

 In popular culture

-In June 2011, Walsh was on the cover of the Australian FourFourTwo magazine along with fellow Matildas Melissa Barbieri, Sam Kerr, Thea Slatyer and Kyah Simon.
+In June 2011, Walsh was on the cover of the Australian FourFourTwo magazine, along with fellow Matildas Melissa Barbieri, Sam Kerr, Thea Slatyer and Kyah Simon.

 Career statistics

 International goals

 Scores and results list Australia's goal tally first.